DarthFloopy/CLI-Chess-Rating-Getter/README.md

 Installation:
 Just download or copy/paste into a text file, then run `chmod u+x <filename>`.

-How to Use
+How to Use:
-From getrating --help:
+From `getrating --help`:

     Usage: getrating [ --quick | -q | --blitz | -b ] --default-id | -d | <US CHESS ID>"
         echo "This program gets a player's chess rating from the US Chess website." echo "  By default, a player's regular rating is retrieved."